mjurczyk/png-to-hex/README.md

 ### Install module
 1. First of all, you will need `nodejs` installed on your computer.
 You can grab the latest version [here](https://nodejs.org/download/).
 This will install both `node` and `npm` for you.
-2. Since you already have `npm`, you can now go to a desired directory, open terminal there and type `npm install png-to-hex`.
-It will download and install the package.
+2. Since you already have `npm`, you can now go to a desired directory, open terminal there and type `npm init`.
+This will create a npm project in the directory and allow us to install additional modules.
+Feel free to quickly click-through all prompts, they do not matter in our case.
+2. With set up project, type `npm install png-to-hex`.
+It will download and install the png-to-hex package.

 ### Stand-alone command
 *(For the sake of example, I'll assume we do everything in the module directory)*